gypsydave5/gypsydave5.github.io/_posts/2017-09-13-church-numbers.md

 `multiply` and maybe even `exponentiation` in terms of lambdas.
 Things are certain to get weirder.

+Oh, and - you were promised the ability to undestand jokes on the internet?
+Take a look at [this][im-a-schemer] - hopefully it makes some sense now you know what
+$one$ is.

 [^1]: I mean, actually these are the [natural numbers][natural-numbers] including zero, not actually the [real numbers][real-numbers].
 Yay, maths joke!
 [^2]: I've always wanted to say that.
 But, seriously - implement them.
 It's fun!
 [^3]: You could do this with `def`s, but this is the _lambda_ calculus after all